By Mike Markowitz for CoinWeek ….

-Similarly, Ptolemy II’s wife (and sister) Arsinoe II (born 316, died after 270) appears on the coinage, either alone or beside her husband, but these are also probably posthumous issues.
+Similarly, Ptolemy II’s wife (and sister) Arsinoe II (born 316 BCE, died after 270) appears on the coinage, either alone or beside her husband, but these are also probably posthumous issues.

 The first woman to issue coins in her own name was Amastris, a Persian princess who was a major player in the complex “game of thrones” that followed the death of Alexander the Great in Babylon in 323 BCE.

-Amastris was murdered by her ambitious sons, in 284 BCE.
+Amastris was murdered by her lovingly ambitious sons in 284 BCE.

 So our question now becomes: Who was the first woman to have her image appear on a coin during her own lifetime?